jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

 I wanted to apply this thinking to a task we deal with on a daily basis, problem solving.

 Depending on the nature of the problem at hand, it can be an overwhelming task.
 Solving a complex problem or crushing a pesky software bug has the potential to make you feel like a hero, just to shatter your ego minutes later.
-Breaking it up into practical steps leaves you with a process to fall back on and help you stay focused when solving particularly irksome and elusive problems.
+Breaking it up into practical steps leaves you with a process to fall back on and help you stay focused when solving a particularly irksome or elusive problem.

 This article outlines the pragmatic framework I use to approach problems, it's aimed at software engineering, but can be just as useful in day-to-day life or when tackling other work-related tasks and it's as easy as 1, 2...5.